Project gallery

 • Translate time-of-flight distance to pitch and output sound and visualization

-• Synthetic Music
+• Synthetic music

 • Synthetic instrument using piezo sensors on fingers, and output sound and visualization